Gulf Shores Alabama, USA Travel Guide

 Opportunities for cultural engagement through local arts, music, and community events.

-Support local, independently owned businesses, especially those focused on sustainable practices or local arts and crafts.
-Look for "Made in Alabama" or local artisan labels.
+Support local, owned by an individual businesses, especially those focused on sustainable practices or local arts and crafts.
+Look for "Produced in Alabama" or local artisan labels.

 National Shrimp Festival (October) is a major food and music festival.
 Orange Beach Seafood Festival & Car Show (Feb/Mar) combines local cuisine with classic cars.
 Flora-Bama Mullet Toss (April) is an eccentric annual event.